Sign-up for the latest Lookout news and threat research

 Victoria Mosby 09:54

-so that's good.
-But what about you what makes your job so exciting?
-Just just for click aerification I love your drop.
-I love to read read Intel, especially with the mobile site.
+So that's good.
+But what about you… What makes your job so exciting?
+Just for clarification, I love your drop.
+I love to read intel, especially with the mobile site.
 So I think anything you guys put out is exciting.

 Kristina Balaam 10:10

 Thank you.
 Yeah, I love it too.
 I love reading all of the research reports that my coworkers put out, I find them all fascinating.
 I think what I love really overlaps with what you were talking about with mobile security.
 It's such a new part of the industry.
 And there's so much growth here.
-And I also feel like we're progressing so much toward this kind of like mobile first lifestyle, everyone's always kind of connected to their phones, your phone goes everywhere with you.
+And I also feel like we're progressing so much toward this kind of, like, mobile-first lifestyle; everyone's always kind of connected to their phones, your phone goes everywhere with you.
 I read some stat that was like 90% of Americans use their mobile devices for at least some of their internet usage during the day.
-And we're kind of progressing towards it being like a mobile first internet use, at least in the United States.
+And we're kind of progressing towards it being, like, a mobile-first internet use, at least in the United States.
 So from that perspective, there's a huge attack surface that so many people don't realize is actually quite dangerous.
 And you have this device in your pocket that is essentially the perfect espionage tool.
-I mean, it could record your audio, your camera, your location, it can detect if you're picking up your phone to look at it, and decide whether it's going to basically activate any malicious activity because it knows you're looking at your phone, and it might just kind of wait to put that off until your phone's sitting down.
+I mean, it could record your audio, your camera, your location.
+It can detect if you're picking up your phone to look at it, and decide whether it's going to basically activate any malicious activity because it knows you're looking at your phone, and it might just kind of wait to put that off until your phone's sitting down.
 And it can do stuff behind your back without you noticing.
-And so it's terrifying, but important that we're we're protecting our customers and protecting users from those kinds of threats.
-And then it's also quite fascinating from like, a purely scientific standpoint, seeing what malware authors come up with next, because they can get very creative.
-So I love that I love the problem solving.
-I love the the constant puzzles that reversing a piece of mobile malware presents.
+And so it's terrifying, but important, that we're protecting our customers and protecting users from those kinds of threats.
+And then it's also quite fascinating from, like, a purely scientific standpoint, seeing what malware authors come up with next, because they can get very creative.
+So I love the problem solving.
+I love the constant puzzles that reversing a piece of mobile malware presents.
 And yeah, so that's, I mean, why I love mobile, specifically, and especially the work that we're doing here.
-Which brings us to look out how did you how did you end up @ lookout?
+Which brings us to Lookout.
+How did you end up at lookout?

 Victoria Mosby 12:01